 Saving Money at the Grocery Store

-1. STICK TO YOUR LIST.
+1. Stick to your list.
 Don’t buy on impulse.
 Stay away from samples and special sale displays.
-Shop on your own, not with the family.
+If you can, shop on your own.
 You’ll find it easier to stick to your plan that way.

 See our page about the "Get One Free Law," which will tell you what you can do if items scan or ring up incorrectly at the cash register.